rodrigoelp/little-stories/Unlikely adventures/25-Chapter-25.md

 ***Primordials aren't restrained to their worlds, boy.*** - replied a voice from the shadows, deep inside the cave.
 A voice Sam's neurones have come to fear.

 Sam had backed out as far as he could push himself away of the water and pressed his back against the cold surface of the monolith.
 He watched the spectral appearance of the wolf descend onto one of the benches and take a seat.
+His bright silvery eyes fixated on Sam.

-*Dear... it is a little irrespecutful to remained on the floor when you are facing us.
+*Dear... it is a little irrespecutful to remain on the floor when we are having a conversation.
 Could you stand up?* - said the spider spirit.

 Sam immediately obeyed and stood up - *"What is going on?"*